-On October 31, 2018, clashes between the Turkish army and forces of the Syrian Democratic Forces (SDF) took place at the Turkish-Syrian border.
+On October 31, 2018, clashes between the Turkish army and the Syrian Democratic Forces (SDF) took place at the Turkish-Syrian border.
 The Turkish army bombed SDF positions in two villages near ʿAyn al‑ʿArab (Kobanî).
-Due to the Turkish attack, the SDF announced to suspend the military operations against the IS temporarily (Rudaw, SMART News).
+Due to the Turkish attack, the SDF announced it would suspend the military operations against ISIS temporarily (Rudaw, SMART News).
 On November 1, 2018 Turkish and American troops conducted joint patrols near the city of Manbij, an area under the control of the PYD.
-The SDF criticized the responsible persons and asked them to conduct joint patrols in areas under the control of the Free Syrian Army (SMART News).
+The SDF criticized those responsible and insisted they conduct joint patrols in areas under the control of the Free Syrian Army (SMART News).
 Later that day, the Turkish army took over two positions of the SDF in Manbij (ARK News).
-On November 2, SDF forces, in collaboration with the International Coalition, conducted patrols on the Syrian-Turkish border in the city of Tall Abyad, in Raqqah province.
+On November 2, SDF forces, in collaboration with the International Coalition, conducted patrols on the Syrian-Turkish border in the city of Tall Abyad, in ar-Raqqah province.
 According to sources of SMART News, the goal is to calm down the tense situation after the clashes of previous days (SMART News).
 On November 4, the SDF and the International Coalition strengthened their military presence on the Turkish border.
-The SDF spokesman, Kino Gabriel, confirmed that there will be special patrols around the cities of ʿAyn al‑ʿArab (Kobanî), Tell Abyad, Raqqah, Qamishli, Al‑Malikiyah (Dêrik), as well as ad-Darbasiyah and Raʾs al ʿAyn (Serê Kaniyê) (SMART News).
+The SDF spokesman, Kino Gabriel, confirmed that there will be special patrols around the cities of ʿAyn al‑ʿArab (Kobanî), Tell Abyad, ar-Raqqah, Qamishli, Al‑Malikiyah (Dêrik), as well as ad-Darbasiyah and Raʾs al ʿAyn (Serê Kaniyê) (SMART News).

-As well on November 1, 2018 the SDF forces arrested four young men in Mazra’at al-Rashid, west of Raqqah, for refusing military service (SMART News).
+As well on November 1, 2018 the SDF forces arrested four young men in Mazra’at al-Rashid, west of ar-Raqqah, for refusing military service (SMART News).

 On November 4, the funeral of Sheikh Bashir al-Huwaidi took place.
 Visitors of the funeral prevented members of the self-government from joining the funeral procession.
-Sheikh Bashir Al-Huwaidi, a tribal leaders in Ar-Raqqah, had been shot dead on the street.
-The IS subsequently took responsibility for the act (SMART News).
+Sheikh Bashir Al-Huwaidi, a tribal leaders in ar-Raqqah, was shot dead on the street.
+ISIS subsequently took responsibility for the act (SMART News).

 Human rights abuses in ʿAfrin

-On October 30, an article by Rudaw reports on human rights violations by armed groups in ʿAfrin.
+On October 30, an article by Rudaw reported on human rights violations by armed groups in ʿAfrin.
 According to the report, on October 13, 2018, a woman was abducted by supporters of the Levant Front.
-So far, no ransom was demanded, the whereabouts of the kidnapped is unclear.
-On October 25, four residents of the village of Alki, in Shara, a sub district of ʿAfrin, were abducted by the Sultan Murad Division.
+So far, no ransom has been demanded, the whereabouts of the woman are unclear.
+On October 25, four residents of the village of Alki, in Shara, a sub-district of ʿAfrin, were abducted by the Sultan Murad Division.
 The Ahrar al-Sharqiya faction demanded a large sum for the release of a person kidnapped two months ago.
 Moreover, violent clashes between factions over the distribution of the seized olive harvest are reported (Rudaw).